Still Have Questions?

 - Guide students to Starfish to find contact information for their Success Network (advisors, instructors, success coaches, and service offices).

 The Starfish system offers a user-friendly reporting feature called "Progress Surveys."
-For the Spring 2018 semester, faculty will be asked to complete 3 Progress Surveys for Academic Deficiency, Census, and an optional 9th-10th week S/U/W Recommendation Survey (faculty recommended).
+For the Spring 2019 semester, faculty will be asked to complete Progress Surveys for Census Attendance, Academic Deficiency, Census, and S/U/W/I Recommendation Survey.

-Census and AD faculty reports have been moved over to Starfish at the request of Academic Affairs and Registration & Records due to ease of use, faculty experience in the pilot semester, end of Banner "Faculty Feedback" system, and the overall spirit of a central communication system.
+Mandatory Census and AD faculty reporting was moved over to Starfish at the request of Academic Affairs and Registration & Records in Spring of 2018 due to ease of use, faculty experience, end of Banner "Faculty Feedback" system, and the overall spirit of a central communication system.

 Additional tracking items (flags, kudos, referrals and to-dos) were selected by a panel of faculty members who have used the system and wanted to merge Faculty Feedback notifications with these reports to save time and reduce the number of reports per semester.